two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 Fargate-backed ECS deployments use the same CPU to memory ratios allowed for Fargate tasks as per the [task definition parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size).

 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-For an EC2-backed cluster, the task housing the containers that make up the service for the consumer will be deployed with 43.75% of memory and 0.8 vCPUs.
+For an EC2-backed cluster, the task housing the containers that make up the service for the consumer will be deployed with less than 50 percent of memory and 0.8 vCPUs.
 Less than half of the memory and CPU is allocated to the EC2 instance to allow for smooth deployments of new versions of the application, this is done by making sure there is enough memory and CPU available to the ECS agent.
-The exact memory usage values for the defaults would be 1,792MB for production app environments and 896MB for development app environments.
+The exact memory usage values for the defaults would be 1,792MB for production app environments and 870MB for development app environments.

 For a Fargate-backed cluster, in production app environments, the task housing the containers for the consumer application will be deployed with 2GB of memory and 1 vCPU.
 In development app environments, the task for the API will be deployed with 1GB of memory and 0.5 vCPUs.